Buckingham Palace in fresh denial of Andrew sex claims

 "The allegations made are false and without any foundation."

 The Mail on Sunday and the Sunday Mirror newspapers both published details of interviews given by the woman in recent years, in which she discusses three alleged encounters with Andrew.

-Meanwhile, the Sunday Express reported that the prince was due to fly back into Britain after taking a ski trip to Switzerland.
+Meanwhile, British press reported that the prince had flown back into Britain after taking a ski trip to Switzerland.